Matthew 18:20 states, "For where two or three gather in my name, there am I with them."

 Those who feel an urge to seek out God’s word should not be hindered by fear or judgement.
 In Christ, we have been removed from the world and its ways.
 We no longer adopt the limited perspective of our former lives, but the universal fellowship of Christ which joyfully embraces any family seeking to grow stronger in faith.

-For this reason, Spiritual Bridge invites you to visit this article on family prayer as often as you like.
+We invite you today to visit this article on family prayer as often as you like.
 We encourage parents, children, and families of every arrangement to grow in their faith, sharing the knowledge of Christ’s salvation freely with all.